To All Awards

 Students

-There is a stand-alone awards competition for students studying in a creative arts program at the post-secondary or high school level.
+Students are only eligible to enter the Student Awards competition, a stand-alone awards competition for students studying in a creative arts program at the post-secondary or high school level.
 Work from any year of study is eligible and may be entered up to one year after graduation.
-Students are only eligible to enter the Student Awards competition.
 Visit Student Awards for eligibility and deadlines.

 Categories & Entry Fees

 Entry fees vary per sub-grouping and category.
-Please be sure to download the 2024 Design Awards Categories Kit for detailed pricing.
+Download the 2025 Design Awards Categories Kit for detailed pricing.

 ENTIRE DESIGN PROGRAMS - $125